 I’ve lived here for a decade and—thanks for asking— my Spanish is still pretty awful.
 But my pretty awful Spanish has taught me invaluable lessons in assertiveness that have generated into every aspect of my life.
 Let me elaborate.

-Here in Mexico, especially in the ex-pat community, it’s a big deal how well you know and speak Spanish.
+Here in San Miguel de Allende, especially in the ex-pat community, it’s a big deal how well you know and speak Spanish.
 It’s the ultimate status symbol.
 Over the years I’ve had many snide comments directed my way implying I’m either stupid, lazy, arrogant, or ‘just don’t care’ because I haven’t mastered the language.
 Oh, and don’t mention politically incorrect.
 I know, I know!

 In the past I fell into the big huge bear trap of explaining and defending myself—“Oh I’ve really tried!
 I’ve had a dozen tutors!
 I’ve gone to all the classes!
 I guess I’m just too old, or just haven’t found the right teaching method, blah, blah, blah.
 I’m not stupid!
 I’ve got a degree.
 Something is just really strange about this, blah, blah, blah.”